We provide young people with the psychological skills, knowledge and self awareness that is required for them to

 Our work also focuses on understanding and addressing the social causes of young people’s distress.

 For the last few years we have been learning about what young people want mental health support to look like in education.
 We have designed our Wellbeing Ambassadors Programme with young people across London.
-We work with students weekly, supporting them to design and lead a targeted intervention to improve wellbeing in their college.
+We work with students weekly, supporting them to design and lead innovations that improve school wellbeing culture.